KHCharan13/awstut/README.md

-# Node Hello World
+# Node file hosted on AWS

-Simple node.js app that servers "hello world"
+Simple node.js app that servers "Hello this is Hari from CSE A 4ni19cs045 welcome to Aws hosted  Nodejs app!"

-Great for testing simple deployments to the cloud

 ## Run It